Dunnett Related Places to Visit

 Locations in the Outskirts and Environs of Edinburgh

-Rather unfairly neglected due to being situated at the eastern edge of the city, and therefore often bypassed by sightseers heading for the likes of North Berwick or Dunbar.
+Rather unfairly neglected due to being situated at the eastern edge of the city, and therefore often bypassed by sightseers heading for the likes of North Berwick, Dunbar, or the Borders.
 Craigmillar is a substantial and dramatic castle with plenty of history.
-It is featured on the cover of Gemini in its earlier and smaller form - Dorothy took great pains to make sure the artist was given the right dates to research how it looked at that time - and was the scene of the divining commanded by James III.
+It is featured on the cover of Gemini in its earlier and smaller form - Dorothy took great pains to make sure the artist was given the right dates to research how it looked at that time - and it was the scene of Nicholas' divining commanded by James III.
 It was extended in the 15th and 16 centuries.

 For anyone who has seen the promotional pictures for Dorothy's 1997 US tour, this was where the photographs were taken.
 Unfortunately she had flu at the time but the shoot couldn't be postponed, so she had to be well wrapped up and didn't look her usual radiant self.